India, Pak agree on visa-free travel to Kartarpur gurdwara; differ over visitors' fee

 Officials said Pakistan has suggested a fee of USD 20 per pilgrim for visiting the gurdwara.
 “The issue is not of an amount or that we do not have the paying capacity.
 On auspicious occasions, no fee is charged for visiting any gurdwara in the world,” Das told reporters.

-On the Indian demand that its protocol or consular officials should be allowed at the gurdwara, Pakistan said there is no need for it.
-"Visa-free access to pilgrims precludes the need for consular officers from India.
-Rhetoric for public consumption is damaging," its Foreign Office said in a statement later.

-On Twitter later, Punjab Chief Minister Amarinder Singh called the Pakistan demand for a fee "disgraceful".
+On Twitter later, Punjab Chief Minister Amarinder Singh called the Pakistan demand "disgraceful".
 Both sides agreed to build a bridge at Budhi Ravi channel.

 Technical experts from the two countries met on August 30.
 The two sides plan to open the corridor before the year-long celebrations to mark the 550th birth anniversary of Guru Nanak begin in November.